 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact iii.
 Seismic-related ground failure, including liquefaction?
-(Sources: 1, 2 & 3) Discussion: Per the General Plan EIR, the project site is located in an area with soil conditions that have a moderate potential for liquefaction or other type of ground failure due to seismic events and soil conditions.
-To implement the EIR's mitigation measures to reduce this potential impact, the City has a standard condition to require submittal of soils and geotechnical reports, which include site-specific analysis of liquefaction potential for all building permits for new construction, and incorporation of the recommendations of said reports into the design of the project. b.
+(Sources: 1, 2 & 3) Discussion: Per the General Plan EIR, the phave a moderate potential for liquefaction or conditions.
+To implement the EIR's mitigation standard condition to require submittal of so analysis of liquefaction potential for all building recommendations of said reports into the designation. other type of gron measures to oils and geotecing permits for round failure due reduce this pote hnical reports, v new constructio e to seismic evential impact, the which include a ents and soil e City has a site-specific b.
 Landslides?
 Discussion: Per the General Plan Safety Ellow-risk area for landslides.
-Therefore, poten c.
+Therefore, poten • c.
 Result in substantial soil erosion or the loss of topsoil?
-(Sources: 1, 2, & 3) \boxtimes Discussion: Per the General Plan EIR the soil condition is not erosive or otherwise unstable.
-As such, no significant impacts are anticipated.
-A geotechnical/soils analysis will be required prior to issuance of building permits that will evaluate the site specific soil stability and suitability of grading and retaining walls proposed.
-This study will determine the necessary grading techniques that will ensure that potential impacts due to soil stability will not occur.
-An erosion control plan shall be required to be approved by the City Engineer prior to commencement of site grading. d.
-Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? \boxtimes Discussion: See response to item a.iii, above : e.
-Be located on expansive soil, as defined in Table 18-1-B of the California Building Code, creating substantial risks to life or property? \boxtimes Discussion: See response to item a.iii, above ·.
+(Sources: 1, 2, & 3) \boxtimes Discussion: Per the General Plan EIR the sorn on significant impacts are anticipated.
+A geo of building permits that will evaluate the stretaining walls proposed.
+This study will det that potential impacts due to soil stability will be approved by the City Engineer prior to contain the contained of the contai technical/ soils ite specific so termine the nec Il not occur.
+A analysis will be il stability and cessary grading to n erosion contro required prior suitability of gechniques that to issuance grading and will ensure d.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse?
+Discussion: See response to item a.iii, above e.
+Be located on expansive soil, as defined in Table 18-1-B of the California Building Code, creating substantial risks to life or property?
+Discussion: See response to item a.iii, above ·.

 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact f.
-Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes Discussion: The development will be conne there would not be impacts related use of sep y's municipal wa istewater system n, therefore VI I. GREENHOUSE GAS EMISSIONS: Wo ould the project : a.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes Discussion: The development will be conne there would not be impacts related use of sep y's municipal wa astewater system n, therefore VI I. GREENHOUSE GAS EMISSIONS: Wo ould the project • a.
 Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? \boxtimes b.
 Conflict with any applicable plan, policy, or regulation of an agency adopted for the purpose of reducing the emissions of greenhouse gasses? pro scussion (a,b): The proposed project consists of posed at this time.
-With the future development enhouse gas emissions will be evaluated and not be explained. nt review of each ch parcel, future impacts as a re VI II.
+With the future development enhouse gas emissions will be evaluated and n nt review of each ch parcel, future impacts as a re VI II.
 HAZARDS AND HAZARDOUS MATE RIALS: Woul d the project: a.
-Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials? \boxtimes Discussion: The project consists of the subdivision of the 77 acre portion of land into 13 lots for future commercial and light-industrial uses.
+Create a significant hazard to the public or the environment through the routine transport, use, or disposal of hazardous materials?
+Discussion: The project consists of the subdivision of the 77 acre portion of land into 13 lots for future commercial and light-industrial uses.
 The project does not include use of, transport, storage or disposal of hazardous materials that would create a significant hazard to the public or environment.
 Impacts related to hazards and hazardous materials will be evaluated on project by project bases as each lot develops in the future.